facebook/react-native-website/docs/debugging.md

 ![React DevTools](/docs/assets/ReactDevTools.png)

 It should connect to your simulator within a few seconds.

-If it doesn't, try running `adb reverse tcp:8097 tcp:8097` in a new terminal.
+> Note: If you have trouble connecting to your simulator, especially if using an Android 12 simulator, try running `adb reverse tcp:8097 tcp:8097` in a new terminal.

 > Note: if you prefer to avoid global installations, you can add `react-devtools` as a project dependency.
 Add the `react-devtools` package to your project using `npm install --save-dev react-devtools`, then add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`, and then run `npm run react-devtools` from your project folder to open the DevTools.